unyt-org/uix/docs/manual/04 Components.md

 ```

-## Component children
+## Children handling

-Children can be added to components like to any HTML Element:
+Children can be added to components just like any other HTML element:
 ```tsx
 // add children with DOM APIs
 const comp1 = new CustomComponent();